 EVENT DEETS

-How: RSVP ONLY to reserve your seat or RSVP WITH BOOK to reserve your copy of the book!
+How: RSVP ONLY to let us know you're stopping by or RSVP WITH BOOK to reserve your copy

 ABOUT THE BOOK